databricks/spark-tfocs/README.md

     val b = sc.parallelize(Array(0.1614, -0.1662, 0.4224, -0.2945, -0.3866), 2).glom.map(
       new DenseVector(_))
     val lambda = 0.0298
-    val x0 = Vectors.zeros(10).toDense

-    SolverL1RLS.run(A, b, lambda, x0)
+    SolverL1RLS.run(A, b, lambda)

-Alternatively, the above optimization may be executed using TFOCS optimizer directly rather than with the `SolverL1RLS` helper implementation:
+Alternatively, the above optimization may be executed using the TFOCS optimizer directly rather than with the `SolverL1RLS` helper implementation:

     import org.apache.spark.mllib.optimization.tfocs.fs.dvector.double._